-A L-lysine regimen may prevent or reduce the occurrence of cold sores.
-If you already have a cold sore, L-lysine may help the sore heal more quickly.
+An L-lysine regimen may prevent or reduce the occurrence of cold sores.
+If you already have a cold sore, L-lysine may help heal the sore more quickly.

 The protein-building amino acid may also aid in digestion.
 It’s said to help your gastrointestinal tract absorb calcium.
 This added calcium can contribute to new bone tissue.